GregoireUhlrich/Rust_Cpp_arena/README.md

 You should implement the benchmark, including the main benchmark function (should take no parameter and return nothing) in `src/benchmarks/` both in the `cpp` and `rust` projects.

-Then, modify the `tools/config.rs` and `tools/config.cpp` files to add the benchmark function, choosing one particular name.
+Then, modify the `src/tools/config.rs` and `src/tools/config.cpp` files to add the benchmark function in the `rust` and `cpp` projects respectively, by choosing one particular name.
 This gives for the `rust` configuration:
 ``` rust
     benchmarks: HashMap::from([
         ...,